-Laser engraving is one such process.
+Engraving with lasers is one such process.
 It leaves a high-quality finish while removing any debris and oxides from the surface; contaminants which could damage the material.

 Brass is another popular metal that many industries around the world use, and yet it is one that has quite different properties to that of steel.
 It has a low melting point and a high level of thermal conductivity.
 This, alongside the fact that it is highly reflective, can make it more challenging to work with.